eagletrt/libraster-sw/README.md

     You will still need to create the `fonts.json`, but after that everything is on you.
 You will decide how and when to call the generator.
 You can pass the path to `fonts.json` using the `--json` argument.

 ### Actual usage
-All you have to do is include `raster-api.h` in your program, create labels and boxes, then call the function `raster_api_render` with **your** callback functions to draw the interface.
+All you have to do is include `raster-api.h` in your program, create labels and boxes, then initialize a handler with the interface, and call the function `raster_api_render` with the handler.

 > [!IMPORTANT]
 > If you're using 2 buffers, you still have to swap them yourself.